 About 40-minutes drive from Christchurch is the relatively new but ever-growing wine region of Waipara.
 Known for its Riesling and Pinot Noir, you can learn how wine is made in the climate of hot and dry summers, and frosty winters.
 There are 31 wineries, 12 with cellar doors, and four with winery restaurants.

-Wine tour operators in Canterbury: Canterbury Wines and Waipara Wine Tours.
+Wine tour operators in Canterbury: Canterbury Wines, Leisure Tours and Waipara Wine Tours.

 Located on the East Cape of the North Island, Gisborne’s sunny climate and fertile plains contribute towards excellent Chardonnay, Gewurztraminer, Viognier, Pinot Gris, Merlot and Malbec.
 Taste from a variety of Gisborne wines in The Gisborne Wine Centre located in the harbour or go straight to the source with a tour operator.

 Wine tours operators in Gisborne: Gisborne Wine Tours, Tairawhiti Tours, and The Gisborne Cycle Tour Company.

 From the rural settings just outside Auckland City to the beautiful Waiheke Island, there are many wineries and vineyards to choose from in the Auckland region.
 Auckland has become popular for winemakers of Cabernet Sauvignons and Chardonnays.
 If you are on Waiheke Island, just pick up a map, rent a scooter or bike, and go on a winery crawl.
 Otherwise, Kumeu in West Auckland is also a popular place for winos.